 New lead that you capture through gated content, or at an exhibition, typically need some time to develop trust in your brand, and have sufficient product awareness before they commit to purchase, or can become qualified as sales leads.
 As such, you need to have a clear plan for your e-campaign to send content that enables this conversion.

-Here are some key questions to ask yourself, before we move on to the next stage of content planning:
+Here are some key questions to ask yourself, before we move on to the next stage of content planning: What would develop kudos and trust in your brand at the early stages of your e-campaign?

 To provide an example — if a cohort of your subscribers are researchers in a specific field – for example immunology, this could be a content piece on a newly discovered immunology pathway with input from a pre-eminent person in the field who is a current customer, or details of your companies attendance at a high-profile immunology conference or, alternatively, a link to a high-impact peer review publication featuring your product.
+Ask yourself — how can you introduce your product in a way that would appeal to your subscriber and solve their problems or enhance their work?

 Describe how you can solve a research or technical problem for your subscriber to create the context and need for your product and service.